martin12333/Readable-Lisp-S-expressions/Install-howto.md

     make

 You can optionally run the testsuite.
-To run the tests you need guile, clisp, a correctly-installed asdf.
+To run the tests you need /usr/bin/env (almost everyone has this).
+The full testsuite requires guile and clisp, and clisp must be able to invoke ASDF.
 Run the testsuite by typing:

     make check